VSIFC/croissant/README.md

 ## TODO - General
 - [x] requirement analysis, architecture planning for scalability (see google docs for defined behavior, then chatGPT conversations)
 - [x] set up proj structure using npm for client and server folders, helper functions
-- [ ] deploy from master branch (when you can onboard 1 team of engineers)
+- [ ] deploy final version from master branch (when you can onboard 1 team of engineers)
 - [ ] update deployment notes here w.r.t main branch

 ## TODO - frontend